lkoepsel/AVR_C/docs/xArm.md

 * **volt** - return the voltage of the battery
 * **beep** - cause the arm to beep

-Command entry doesn't allow for backspace or any editing commands.
-It is recommended that once you realize you've made a mistake, you either add a series of letters which will make the command illegal or hit enter if the command isn't fully-formed.
+**Command entry doesn't allow for backspace or any editing commands.** It is recommended that once you realize you've made a mistake, you either add a series of letters which will make the command illegal or hit enter if the command isn't fully-formed.

 # Important Considerations
 In the effort to not damage the xArms, please follow the rules:
-1. Always perform a *pos* command on a joint, prior to moving it
+1. Always perform a *pos* command on a joint, prior to moving it.
+This will ensure you know the position of the joint.
-1. Move in small increments, test the direction, before attempting a substantive move
+2. Move in small increments, test the direction, before attempting a substantive move.
+For example, if the position is *320*, move to position *300*, to confirm the direction is what you expect, prior to moving *100* or more steps.

 ## Test Protocol
 1. Place xArm in Vector 0 (*V0*), configuration using *move* commands